samsmithnz/PuzzleSorter/README.md

 # How it works
 Based on the number of robots (agents that complete work), a timeline is created with the number of turns required.
-- Each turn enables each robot to run one action, either a move from adjacent tile to another tile, a pickup, or a dropoff.
+- Each turn enables each robot to run one action, either a move from adjacent tile to another tile, pickup a piece, or a dropoff a piece.